Darkhaxxor005/SQLIChecker/README.md

 #You need both python2.7 and python3 for using this tool.There is a requirements.txt file which is only for python3 try to run it in python3's pip.

-Commands> chmod +x sqlichecker.sh && bash sqlichecker.sh
+Commands> chmod +x sqlichecker.sh && ./sqlichecker.sh.x

+Note:The bash and python scripts are encrypted to protect it from NASA hogars!!